The following terms and conditions shall only apply if the buyer is a consumer (pursuant to Section 419 of the Civil Code).

 The claim must be attended without undue delay, no later than within 30 days.

-How to claim a defect
+How to Proceed with a Complaint

 Palackého třída 170